November 18, 2024

 Most Millennials wonder where to open or keep their investment accounts.

 I regularly hear, “Is the account that I set up after college a problem now?”
 Or, “Is it okay if I still use Betterment or Robinhood?”
-And many of these Millennials won’t inherit a financial windfall within the next decade.
+And many of these Millennials won’t inherit a financial windfall any time soon.

-So if you’re participating in “The Great Millennial Wealth Transfer,” you certainly must need a more complex account, right?
+Let’s assume you may benefit from “The Great Millennial Wealth Transfer.”
+Then you must need a more complex account, right?

 Financial technology has improved our lives in numerous ways.
 But that doesn’t mean more is always better.
 Or that new is always an upgrade.
 Financial technology can be overwhelming.
-And when it comes to managing your finances, simple and straightforward is often the best approach.
+And when it comes to managing your finances, think simple and straightforward.
+That’s often the best approach.

-Investing in your family’s future doesn’t need to be complicated.
-This idea even can apply to inheritance planning (once you’ve navigated the administrative hurdles).
+Investing in your family’s future doesn’t need to feel overwhelming.
+This idea even applies to inheritance planning.
+(But you must navigate the administrative hurdles first).

-But otherwise, remember that fewer hasty actions under these new circumstances may serve you better over the long term.
+But otherwise, remember that less may be more.
+Fewer hasty actions in the circumstances may serve you better over the long term.

 But let’s assume that these specific circumstances don’t apply to you.
 An inheritance still creates an excuse for you to plan an estate.

-Almost no one, especially busy Millennial parents, wants to set aside time or energy for estate planning.
-But the occasion of a one-time financial windfall may help you feel the motivation to make sure all of the necessary documents are in place.
+Almost no one wants to set aside time or energy for estate planning.
+And if you’re a busy Millennial parent, that interest approaches zero.
+But most people realize that a one-time financial windfall is a serious event.
+And that may help you gain the motivation to ensure that the necessary documents are in place.

 You just received an inheritance.
 Financially, at least, that should be a positive thing!

 So set aside a small amount of money for you to spend on yourself in the initial months.
 Maybe 2-5%, depending on the size of the inheritance?
-In any case, purchase something that you value.
-Purchase something that will make your life better.
+In any case, buy something that you value.
+Buy something that will make your life better.

 The person who made the inheritance possible likely would want that for you.